 - Member of Queens College entrepreneur program

-- Organized and managed routes for the meals-on-wheels non-profit which delivers food for the homeless and needy.
+- Organized and managed routes for the Meals-on-Wheels, a non-profit which delivers food for the homeless and other vulnerable populations.

-- Blogging on various new startups in the New York City area.
+- Blogged on various new startups in the New York City area.

-Okay, I know not everyone has relevant activities and interests and that’s just fine.
+Not everyone has relevant activities and interests and that’s just fine.
 If you need some more help coming up with some relevant activities or interests, check out this guide we published.
 Otherwise, you can definitely skip this section without fear of losing out on opportunities.

-Many of those who don’t have a lot of work experience resort to placing unnecessary information on their resume.
+Many people who don’t have a lot of work experience resort to placing unnecessary information on their resume.
 Unfortunately, that does more harm than good.
 The following should not be included on your resume:

-- Objective statements – They are a thing of the past.
+- Objective statements: A thing of the past.
 Often, they are limiting and even more often they are perceived as stale and uninspired.
 You should replace objective statements with a summary section that concisely explains who you are, what you have done, and what you’re targeting.
-This section also helps you stand out from the crowd
+Go back to tip #1 for more information.

-- Generic knowledge – Do not include generic knowledge such as “Microsoft Word”.
+- General knowledge.
+Do not include general knowledge such as “Microsoft Word” or “typing.”
 This is a turnoff for many employers.
-If you are an expert in Microsoft Word and the rest of the Microsoft Office suite, then by all means specify as much.
-But simply listing one of them with no indication of proficiency is a no-no that is easily avoided.
+If you are an expert in Microsoft Word and the rest of the Microsoft Office suite, then by all means specify as much, or include it as a bullet point with context under the corresponding position.
 Also, please don’t list social media you’re familiar with using.
-I think your employer probably assumes that you can navigate around Facebook and Instagram!
+Your future employer probably assumes that you can navigate around Facebook and Instagram!